Chapter 3: WorkflowCtx & Context Trait

 How Nodes Use WorkflowCtx

 Remember the node! macro from Chapter 2?
-We specified the context type there:
+Let's update the example using our event-sourced context:

 use floxide::node;